rsahlin/graphics-by-opengl/README.md

 contains JOGL and Android implementations.

-To use the project in Eclipse, import as Existing Maven project, tested with Eclipse Android Oxygen
+To use the project in Eclipse oxygen, import as Existing Maven project, tested with Eclipse Android Oxygen

-ADT needs to be installed.

-pom file may display error similar to:

-Plugin execution not covered by lifecycle configuration: com.simpligility.maven.plugins:android-maven-plugin:4.4.1:emma (execution: default-emma, phase: process-classes)

-- To resolve this, choose quick fix 'Permanently mark goal emma in pom.xml as ignored in Eclipse build'

-You may experience problem with non-existing project.properties file

-- I solved by adding an empty project.properties file in the Android project root, chosing 'Properties-Android' and selecting a valid SDK.
+For graphics-by-opengl-android:

+Download Android standalone SDK for windows: https://developer.android.com/studio/index.html#downloads - scroll down to 'Get just the command line tools'

+Install Andmore maven plugin from Eclipse Marketplace (https://projects.eclipse.org/projects/tools.andmore)

+When prompted for Android for Maven Eclipse (m2e) click to install but exclude:
+Android DDMS
+Android Development Tools
+Android TraceView
+(They should be included with Andmore)

 Maven - update project,or clean build to get rid of any trailing errors.

 Gradle - to publish as maven local, perform task for each module: graphics-by-opengl-j2se>gradle publishToMavenLocal